developer-guy/container-image-sign-and-verify-with-cosign-and-opa/README.md

-# Sign Container Images with cosign and Verify signature by using Open Policy Agent (OPA)
+# Sign Container Images with cosign and Verify Attestation by using Open Policy Agent (OPA)

 ![demo](./.res/demo.gif)